 Paul: We were asked, for uh, somebody said, "How did the group start?"
 And instead of saying, "The group started when the boys got together at Woolton Town Hall in 19...," John sort of stuttered away "We got a vision.
 A man came to us on a bun, and we had a vision."

 Paul:Anyone who hears the words "flaming pie" or "unto me" knew it's a joke.
 There are still a lot of things we have to fudge because of comprimise.
 If we don't all agree on a story, somebody has to give in.
 And Yoko kind of insisted that John had to have full credit for the name (in "The Beatles Anthology").
 She believed he had a vision.
 And it's still left us with sort of a bad taste in our mouths.
 So when I was looking for a rhyme for "cry" and "sky," I thought "pie."
 "Flaming pie."
-Wow!
+Wow!---------------------------------

 A comment from author and Beatle historian Bill Harry:

-"There is no credence to the 'Wild One' story.
+"Stuart did think up the name Beetles because it was an insect and he wanted to associate it with Buddy Holly's group The Crickets as the Quarry Men used a lot of Holly's numbers in their repertoire.
+John did add the 'a'.
+They told me this at the time."There is no credence to the 'Wild One' story.
 It was banned until the late 1960s and they couldn't possibly have seen it.
 Their comments were made in hindsight.
 They would also not have heard about the storyline in such detail as to have small pieces of dialogue or a vague name.
 I would have heard it then in my many discussions with them.

 "I commissioned John to write a history of the Beatles for Mersey Beat and printed it early in 1961, which is where the 'flaming pie' story came from.
 John didn't have anything to do with the name of the column.
 I liked Beachcomber in the Daily Express and gave the title Beatcomber to his column.
 I also gave the title "On the Dubious Origins Of Beatles, Translated From The John Lennon" to the piece in the first issue."